Hilb Group Simplifies Financial Consolidations with Planful

 • Accuracy at scale.
 With Excel, every new deal added more data to track in an ever-expanding collection of workbooks to be inspected by a specialist to ensure accuracy in reports.

 • Built-in flexibility for analysis.
-Because Planful is built for handling data sets as dimensions that interrelate and build on each other, it’s easier to run analyses that would be either difficult or impossible in Excel.
+Because Planful is built for handling data sets as dimensions that interrelate and build on each other, it’s easier to run analyses that would be difficult or impossible in Excel.

 • Standardization.
 Every agency is different at the moment of acquisition.
 Blanton addresses this by deploying a team that analyzes the existing chart of accounts and maps it to Hilb’s format.

-"Excel is great when it’s five workbooks, great when it’s 10 workbooks, but when I start getting to 20 workbooks it starts to get shaky.
+"Excel is great when it’s five workbooks, great when it’s 10 workbooks.
+But, when I start getting to 20 workbooks, it starts to get shaky.
 I was looking for a robust platform in which to report that also didn’t have the inherent risk of Excel errors."

 Rob Blanton, SVP and Controller